 The Great Debate: Should I use ice or heat for my injury?

-Often we are asked this question, and despite conflicting evidence regarding this topic, there are general guidelines which will help you choose the correct modality!
+Often we are asked this question, and despite conflicting evidence regarding this topic, there are general guidelines that will help you choose the correct modality!

 Indications for using ICE:

-3. Post treatment/exercise/athletics – ice is effective at reducing the delayed onset of muscle soreness, or DOMS, that you probably have experienced 2-3 days post exercise/athletic endeavor.
-This will allow you to tolerate high intensity activity on a more frequent basis without the discomfort from your last outing.
+Post-treatment/exercise/athletics – ice is effective at reducing the delayed onset of muscle soreness, or DOMS, that you probably have experienced 2-3 days post-exercise/athletic endeavor.
+This will allow you to tolerate high-intensity activity on a more frequent basis without the discomfort from your last outing.

 Guidelines for ICE use: